Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.

-- Smart's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.
+- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.

-- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.
+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.
+- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.

-- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, allowing 13.1 makes per contest.

 Marcus Smart vs. the Heat